dmajorky/NBA_Pace/README.md

 # What needs to be installed

+pip install numpy

+pip install pandas

-pip install numpy, pip install pandas, pip install matplotlib
+pip install matplotlib

-import numpy as np,
+import numpy as np

-import pandas as pd,
+import pandas as pd

-from pandas import ExcelFile,
+from pandas import ExcelFile

-import matplotlib as mpl,
+import matplotlib as mpl

-import matplotlib.pyplot as plt,
+import matplotlib.pyplot as plt

 # Features included

-Read in two csv files using the read_csv function, Used pandas drop() function to drop rows where pace was not recorded and to drop columns that were irrelevent, Used 5 different pandas functions to do basic calculations by 1. using the mean() function to find the average overall pace in NBA history, 2. the min() and 3. max() functions to find the lowest and highest recorded pace, 4. using the corr() function to find the correlation between Pace & points per game (PTS), 3 pointers made(3P), and shots made(FG) per game, 5. and using the describe() function to find the statistical summary of the data, and used matplotlib to plot a line graph showing pace throughout NBA history as well as 3 scatter plots that shows the correlation between Pace, Points per game, Shots made per game, and 3 pointers made per game.
+Read in two csv files using the read_csv function

+Used pandas drop() function to drop rows where pace was not recorded and to drop columns that were irrelevent

+Used 5 different pandas functions to do basic calculations by
+1. using the mean() function to find the average overall pace in NBA history
+2. the min() to find the lowest recorded pace
+3. the max() function to find the highest recorded pace
+4. the corr() function to find the correlation between Pace & points per game (PTS), 3 pointers made(3P), and shots made(FG) per game
+5. the describe() function to find the statistical summary of the data

+Matplotlib to plot a line graph showing pace throughout NBA history as well as 3 scatter plots that shows the correlation between Pace, Points per game, Shots made per game, and 3 pointers made per game.